msfa12th/fema-disasters/README.md

 3. from PGAMDIN execute two sql scriopts (disaster-combine.sql and disaster-analysis.sql)

 ### EARTHQUAKE
-- Jupyter Notebook (Python) file that details how the data was cleaned and connected to SQLAlchemy, the initial sqlite file that creates table into PosstgrSQL, and the final cleaned up Earhquake CSV
+- Jupyter Notebook (Python) file that details how the data was cleaned and connected to SQLAlchemy, the initial sqlite file that creates table into PosstgrSQL, and the final cleaned up Earthquake CSV

 ### FEMA
 - **BILLM_County_ZIP:** Folders dedicated to PostgrSQL table County_Zip (locational data such as Zip Code)